Beefster09/table-lang/design.md

 Nulls do not need to be unwrapped to be used.
 As long as their value is guaranteed to not be null when a non-null value is needed, the use is legal.

+`null` is "contagious" rather than producing runtime crashes:

-`.` safely navigates null values; if the left side is null, then the whole unit is null.
+- `.` safely navigates null values; if the left side is null, then the whole unit is null.
+    - Note that if an otherwise nullable value is known to be non-null in a certain context, it will automatically be treated as if it were non-nullable
+    - The rationale: I was noticing that Kotlin's `?.` operator behaved a *lot* like `->` in terms of using different syntax for something that isn't really that different.
+If you wanted to change a variable to/from being nullable, you would have needed something fancier than search and replace to refactor it properly.
+- Nearly all operations are automatically defined for nullables if their non-nullable counterparts are defined.
+The result of anything non-nullable receiving a `null` will be `null` by default.

 Both of these are legal and equivalent: